 Total Raised to Date

-Number of Donors
+Number of Gifts

 One of a number of initiatives meant to establish greater solidarity with students, staff and faculty of color, the Black Excellence Scholarship fund will help to foster the diverse and beloved community of generous encounter to which we all aspire at Santa Clara.
 The scholarship honors Black students from Melvin Lewis ’53 – the first Black student to graduate from Santa Clara University – to the generations of students of color who have followed and made significant contributions to our community and the world.